About Kulu

 The categories of information are determined by site administrators.

-When a community member marks a restaurant as halal certified, they are reporting that the restaurant holds a certification from a recognized halal authority.
+When a community member marks a restaurant having a halal certificate, they are reporting that the restaurant holds a certification from a recognized halal authority.

 What does "Muslim-owned" mean?